Spatiotemporal Clustering with Neyman-Scott Processes via Connections to Bayesian Nonparametric Mixture Models: Discussion

 Our experiments highlighted the breadth of spatiotemporal clustering problems amenable to Neyman-Scott process models.
-In addition to the neural sequence detection models, which we presented in earlier work~\citep{Williams2020}, we also included synthetic data experiments to contrast \glspl{NSP} with \glspl{DPMM} and showed how the latter is prone to over-segmentation.
-Then we introduced a novel Neyman-Scott process formulation suited to detecting latent events underlying document streams and showed that it could detect contemporaneous latent events based on the types of vocabulary they elicited and the senders who discussed them.
-These are but two example applications, and it is easy to envision applications in other domains like ecology (e.g. modeling plant locations or rainfall distributions), epidemiology (e.g. modeling disease outbreaks), astronomy (e.g. modeling galaxy locations in survey data), seismology (e.g. modeling earthquake occurrences), and more.
+In addition to contrasting \glspl{NSP} and \glspl{DPMM} with synthetic data and demonstrating the latter's tendency to over-segmentation, we also showed how \glspl{NSP} are useful for neural sequence detection and event detection in document streams.
+These are only two example applications, and it is easy to envision applications in other domains like ecology (e.g. modeling plant locations or rainfall distributions), epidemiology (e.g. modeling disease outbreaks), astronomy (e.g. modeling galaxy locations in survey data), seismology (e.g. modeling earthquake occurrences), and more.

 Future work could aim to relax the key assumption of this paper---namely, that the latent events contain independent, gamma-distributed weights---with a model that allows for some dependency.
-Previous work on dependent Dirichlet processes may offer some ways of addressing this limitation~\citep[Ch.
-5]{muller2013dependent}.
-Likewise, recent work on deep \glspl{NSP} offers an alternative way of constructing rich point process models by stacking Neyman-Scott processes hierarchically~\citep{hong2021deep}.
-Ultimately, Neyman-Scott processes connect the world of doubly-stochastic point processes to Bayesian nonparametric mixture models, and we suspect there are many fruitful possibilities at this intersection.
+Recent work on repulsive point processes may offer some ways of addressing this limitation~\citep{ghilotti2023bayesian}.
+Likewise, recent work on deep \glspl{NSP} and variational inference for \glspl{NSP} offers more expressive models and a greater variety of inference algorithms~\citep{hong2021deep,hong2023variational}.
+With better algorithms for posterior inference in Neyman-Scott processes and clearer understanding of their relationship to Bayesian nonparametric mixture models, many generalizations and applications may follow.